3 Questions to Ask Yourself Before Diving Into Video Marketing

 135 percent greater organic reach than photo posts.
 Use data to understand if the video is the right medium

-• During: During production, keep in mind that five percent of viewers
+to achieve your business and Video Marketing goals. - During: During production, keep in mind that five percent of viewers

 will stop watching video after one minute, and 60 percent by two minutes.
 While